semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial-intro.md

 - `tag`: renames an image or changes its tag.

 - `exec`: starts a process in an already-running container.
-Compare it with `docker run` which starts a new container instead.
+Compare it with `docker run`, which creates a new container instead.

 ### 4.1.2 Kubectl Commands